simranmengwal20-ship-it/apnacollege-/README.md

 # apnacollege-
-This is my first Git
+This is my first Git.
+Author - Simran